harvard-lil/website-static/app/_posts/2014-05-13-full-text-indexing-hollis-a-hacky-mashup.md

 Google Books had 30M books digitized as of a year ago.
 You can do full-text searches of them.

-So, I wrote a [little mash-up app](http://hlslwebtest.law.harvard.edu/dev/david/googleHollis/googleHollis.html) [corrected url] that lets you search Google Books for text, and then matches up the results with books in Harvard Library.
-It's a proof of concept, and I'm counting the concept as proved, or at least as promising.
+So, I wrote a [little mash-up app](http://hlslwebtest.law.harvard.edu/dev/david/googleHollis/googleHollis.html) that lets you search Google Books for text, and then matches up the results with books in Harvard Library.<!--more--> It's a proof of concept, and I'm counting the concept as proved, or at least as promising.
 On the other hand, my API key for Google Books only allows 2,000 queries a day, so it's not practical on the licensing front.

 This project runs on top of [LibraryCloud](http://librarycloud.harvard.edu).
 LibraryCloud provides an API to [Harvard's open library metadata](http://openmetadata.lib.harvard.edu/) and more.
 (We're building a new, more scalable version now.
 It is, well, super-cool.)